pritayan/Arctyx/README.md

 # 🌌 Arctyx — The Aesthetic EWW Bar for Hyprland

 > ⚔️ Replace Waybar.
 Reclaim your screen.
-Style your desktop the way **LORD ZOVRATH** intended.

 Arctyx is a modular, animated, and beautifully themed [EWW](https://github.com/elkowar/eww) widget system designed for **Hyprland**.
 Crafted with performance, style, and minimal distraction in mind.